 In the summer growing season, that may be as frequently as once per week.
 An occasional soaking of the leaves in your shower with tepid water (for smaller specimens) or misting (for larger ones) will help keep the plant moist and remove dust from its leaves.
 In the winter, when the plant goes dormant, plan to cut back on watering.

 Feed your kentia palm with standard houseplant fertilizer diluted to half-strength once per month in spring, summer, and fall.
 Pause feedings during the winter months.
-The tips of the lower leaves will turn dry and brown is a sign of overfeeding.
+If the tips of the lower leaves turn dry and brown, it's a sign of overfeeding.
 If you notice this, cut back on fertilizer.

-Since they’re so slow-growing, kentia palms don’t need to be repotted very frequently.
-Every two or three years, if they’re showing signs of being root bound (water draining out of the pot very quickly or not being absorbed by the soil, roots growing out of the hole in the bottom of the pot), gently remove them from their container, taking care not to disturb the roots.
+Since they're so slow-growing, kentia palms don't need to be repotted very frequently.
+Every two or three years, if your plant is showing signs of being root-bound—water draining out of the pot very quickly or not being absorbed by the soil as well as roots growing out of the hole in the bottom of the pot—gently remove it from the container, taking care not to disturb the roots.
 Repot with fresh potting soil in a container one size larger.

 At maturity, kentia palms will blossom with three-foot-long spikes of tiny white flowers, but this typically doesn't happen until the plant is 15 years old or more.

-Despite the kentia palm’s reputation for growing in low light, it will still grow best with lots of bright, indirect light.
-To give your plant the best chance of growing lush and full, choose the brightest spot you can give it.
-In an east-facing or west-facing window is an ideal spot.
+Despite the kentia palm's reputation for growing well in low light, it'll still grow best with lots of bright, indirect light.
+To give your plant the best chance of growing lush and full, choose the brightest spot possible.
+Near an east- or west-facing window is ideal.

-It’s also important to consider the size of your plant when you decide where it will live in your home, especially if you’ve purchased a large specimen.
-It’s true that they are slow growers, but kentia palms can’t be cut back like rubber plants as they grow tall.
+It's also important to consider the size of your plant when you decide where it'll live in your home, especially if you've purchased a large specimen.
+It's true that they grow slowly, but kentia palms can't be cut back like rubber plants as they grow tall.

-Because kentia palms can't be cut back, think about placing them in a spot in your home with a higher ceiling or perhaps an outdoor patio as a backup if your palm outgrows its initial placement.
+Because kentia palms can't be cut back, think about placing yours in a spot with a higher ceiling or perhaps an outdoor patio if your palm outgrows its initial placement.

 Plant your palm in an appropriately sized container with good drainage.
 Use a well-drained potting soil formulated for containers.
-Kentia palms can tolerate a pretty wide range of temperatures, anywhere from 25 to 100 degrees, but they can’t tolerate too much bright sun.
+Kentia palms can tolerate a pretty wide range of temperatures, anywhere from 25–100 degrees, but they can't tolerate too much bright sun.
 Spotting on the leaves is a sign that your palm is getting too much direct sunlight.

 Common Growing Problems

-Luckily, kentia palms are actually pretty easy to care for.
-That said, the most common issue with these trees is that they are very sensitive to water.
-It's always better to miss a watering than overwater your palm.
-If you watered too much, you may notice that the fronds turn yellow.
-In that case, just skip the next watering and let your plant dry out.
+Luckily, kentia palms are pretty easy to maintain.
+That said, the most common issue with these trees is that they're very sensitive to water.
+It's always better to miss a watering than to overwater.
+If you watered too much, you may notice the fronds turn yellow.
+In that case, just skip the next watering, and let your plant dry out.